We’re hiring a Senior Public Interest Lawyer

 The British Columbia Public Interest Advocacy Centre (BCPIAC) is a not-for-profit, social justice law firm located in Vancouver.
 BCPIAC’s mission is to advance the interests of individuals and groups that are generally unrepresented or underrepresented in areas of major public concern.

-BCPIAC is seeking a lawyer for a permanent position.
+BCPIAC is seeking a senior lawyer for a permanent position.

 BCPIAC’s work focuses on anti-poverty and anti-oppression work, and energy regulation before British Columbia’s courts and tribunals.
 Our social justice work focuses on effecting systemic change through human rights and Ombudsperson complaints, judicial reviews, litigation, negotiation, and public education.
 Our regulatory work includes regular intervention before the BC Utilities Commission on electricity, natural gas and ICBC matters on behalf of low and fixed income residential ratepayers.
 The successful candidate will be required to practice in all areas of BCPIAC’s work.
 Please refer to our website for more details about our regulatory and anti-poverty/anti-oppression case work (www.bcpiac.com).